LGBTQ people in prison: Housing

-Demographics

-In 2011, the National Transgender Discrimination Survey found that 35% of black transgender Americans believe that they have been incarcerated simply due to perceived anti-trans bias, compared to 4% of white transgender respondents.
-Black transgender people had higher rates of experiences of incarceration in general (47% compared to 12% of white transgender people).
-It also found that black trans women were sexually assaulted in jail at a rate of 38%, compared to 12% of white trans women prisoners.

 Vietnam

-In 2015, the National Assembly of Vietnam passed a law which allows transgender people who have done sex reassignment surgery to register under their preferred gender.
+In 2015, the National Assembly of Vietnam passed a law which allows transgender people who have undergone sex reassignment surgery to register under their preferred gender.
 Further discussion on the treatment of LGBTQ+ people has been initiated in many later meetings of the National Assembly, in which representatives suggested that homosexual and transgender inmates be placed in different places than others.
 These suggestions were written into law in the 2019 Criminal Code of Vietnam, which went into effect on January 1, 2020.
 Many attorneys and advocacy groups have praised this as a new step towards ensuring the rights of Vietnamese trans people, while others point out that the law needs amendments that clearly define what these separate areas are like.

 According to the new Criminal Code, beside groups like minors, foreigners, and mothers who carry their children of under 36 months into jail along with them, "inmates that are homosexual, transgender or people of unidentified gender can be imprisoned separately."
 Due to the lack of coverage regarding non-binary people in Vietnam, the phrase "people of unidentified gender" is best understood as trans men or trans women who have not undergone sex reassignment surgery, while "transgender" refers to those who have.

 Conjugal visits

-A conjugal visit is a scheduled extended visit during which an inmate of a prison is permitted to spend several hours or days in private with visitors, usually family members, in special rooms, trailers or even decorated, apartment-like settings on prison grounds.
-While the parties may engage in sexual intercourse, in practice an inmate may have several visitors, including children, as the generally recognized basis for permitting such a visit is to preserve family bonds and increase the chances of success for a prisoner's eventual return to life outside prison.
-Laws on conjugal visits vary widely by country from a total prohibition to very permissive policies.
 In jurisdictions where there is some form of recognition of same-sex relationships, prisoners may be permitted conjugal visits with a same-sex partner.
-In the United States, conjugal visits are allowed only in four states: California, Connecticut, New York and Washington.